danielpizarrotadres/data-structures-and-algorithms/02-object-oriented-programming.md

             - Several other top-level functions rely on calling specially named methods.
 For example, the standard way to determine the size of a container type is by caling the top-level len function.
 Note well that the calling syntax, len(foo), is not the traditional method-calling syntax with the dot operator.
 However, in the case of a user-defined class, the top-level len function relies on a call to a specially named __len__ method of that class.
 That is, the call len(foo) is evaluated through a method call, foo.__len__().
 When developing data structures, we will routinely define the __len__ method to return a measure of the size of the structure.

+        - Implied Methods
+            - As a general rule, if a particular method is not implemented in a user-defined class, the standard syntax that relies upon that method will raise an exception.
+For example, evaluating the expression, a + b, for instances of a user-defined class without __add__ or __radd__ will raise an error.

+            - However, there are some operators that have default definitions provided by Python, in the absence of special methods, and there are some operators whose definitions are derived from others.
+For example, the __bool__ method, which supports the syntax if foo:, has default semantics so that every object other than None is evaluated as True, However, for container types, the __len__ method is typically defined to return the size of the container, If such a method exists, then the evaluation of bool(foo) is interpreted by default to be Ture for instances with nonzero length, and False for instances with zero length, allowing a syntax such as if waitlist: to be be used whether there are one or more entries in the waitlist.